FluegelsApps/iot-utilities/docs/app-changelog.md

 ### New features in this release:

-- Implemented ability to pause / resume the server in the status notification
+- implemented ability to pause / resume the server in the status notification
-- Implemented ability to pause / resume the server in the launcher shortcut
+- implemented ability to pause / resume the server in the launcher shortcut
-- Implemented ability to freeze the data view in the details page
+- implemented ability to freeze the data view in the details page
-- Implemented swipe gesture to disconnect / delete clients in the client view
+- implemented swipe gesture to disconnect / delete clients in the client view
     - swipe the client to the left or right side (when it's offline) to delete this client and ALL of the data received from this client
     - swipe the client to the left or right side (when receiving data) to close the connection
-- Implemented auto-complete engine for filtering (all pages: clients, sensors, main data, scanning)
+- implemented auto-complete engine for filtering (all pages: clients, sensors, main data, scanning)

 ##### Note: Android 11 introduced a delay for foreground services.
 If you start or stop the server it may take up to 10 seconds for the server to start or stop.

 ### Reworked features and improvements:

-- Reworked changelog-system and dialog
+- reworked changelog-system and dialog
-    - Expand / collapse changelog entries (similar to privacy statement)
+    - expand / collapse changelog entries (similar to privacy statement)
-    - Changed changelog to markdown format
+    - changed changelog to markdown format
-- Added dialog to choose certificate export location
+- added dialog to choose certificate export location

 ### Fixed bugs and issues:

-- Fixed issue that disabled certificate imports on Android 11 and higher
+- fixed issue that disabled certificate imports on Android 11 and higher
-- Fixed issue that disabled certificate exports on Android 11 and higher
+- fixed issue that disabled certificate exports on Android 11 and higher

-- Fixed BLE scanning performance (still lags on some devices, will be fixed in next release)
+- fixed BLE scanning performance (still lags on some devices, will be fixed in next release)
-- Fixed bug that sometimes destroyed filtering after devices rotation
+- fixed bug that sometimes destroyed filtering after devices rotation
-- Fixed bug that locked token expiration time in client view to 01.01.1970 (visual bug)
+- fixed bug that locked token expiration time in client view to 01.01.1970 (visual bug)
-- Fixed bug that caused app to crash when it was rotated at the end of the setup
+- fixed bug that caused app to crash when it was rotated at the end of the setup

 ---